MarkusTHolm/ans2fem_plates/README.md

 ## Description

-This folder contains a PROTOTYPE version of ans2fem in python (so it should be easy to modify).
+This folder contains a PROTOTYPE version of ans2fem in Python (so it should be easy to modify).
 Note, the script is only tested for ANSYS 2022R2 in the gBar (using thinlinc).

 The folder also contains two .cdb so you can test the script (e.g. run the resulting .fem file in ANSYS and verify that it works).